 4. Data Capacity Modeling

 Discuss the data capacity model to estimate the storage of the system.
-We need to understand how much data we might have to insert in our system.
+We need to understand how much data we might have to insert into our system.
 Think about the different columns or attributes that will be stored in our database and calculate the storage of data for five years.
 Let’s make the assumption given below for different attributes…

 - created_at- 7 bytes